 When you do not physically go out to work in the daytime, many people forget that you are still working, and try to make additional demands on your time.
 It might be that they ask you to do some childcare or petsitting because ‘you are at home all day anyway’, or maybe they want your company and pop in for cups of coffee and a chat.
-Get tough with them and remind them that between the hours of X and X, you are at work, and unless it is something they would approach you with if you were out at an office, they are not to ask you.
+Get tough with them and remind them that between the hours of X and X, you are at work and unless it is something they would approach you with if you were at the office, they are not to ask you.
 It is not being mean, it is making sure you remain professional and get the most out of your workdays so that you can enjoy your free time.

 Take regular breaks

 When you are working from home it can be tempting not to stop and keep going.
 As we mentioned above, the lack of travel time can make it easier to find a work-life balance, but this is completely wiped out if you work extra hours just because you can.
 If you would normally finish work at 5 pm, finish work at 5 pm.
 Make sure you take your lunch break and regular breaks, even if it is just grabbing a quick coffee and a breath of fresh air in your backyard.